 The fix for this is actually quite simple.
 Navigate to

-Social Warfare > Rare Configurations and set the Caching Method setting to Legacy Cache Triggering.
+Social Warfare > Advanced > Caching Method and set the Caching Method setting to Legacy Cache Triggering.

 Step 7: Is the server throwing an error?

 In some instances, your server may be configured in a way that it doesn’t support the functions that we use to contact the social media API’s or it may even be actively blocking the API requests.
 To fix this, you’ll probably need to make an adjustment to your server.
 In most cases, simply copying and pasting this section into an email to your hosting provider will allow them to identify and fix the issue immediately.